802-1x/802-1x/README.md

 ## Hello there 👋

+The content herein is largely independent of any professional employment context and reflects side-project interests.
+There are some exceptions (for example, my summaries on team building and management: [Management](https://github.com/802-1x/Knowledge-Base-Public/blob/main/README.md)).

+### Current Interests

-My current interests in technology-related side projects lie in Linux niche technologies, especially NixOS.
+My current technology-related side projects focus on Linux niche technologies, especially NixOS.
 I'm thoroughly enjoying the superpower that is ```nix-shell `` for containerised, ephemeral developer environments.
-Nix's composability has such a large positive potential for time savings, in particular with home lab situations.
+Nix's composability has significant potential for time savings.
 There's this seemingly awkward balance between short-term investment and the eventual payoff that I am not far enough through this journey to comment on fully yet.
 This may be a pyrrhic victory!

 ### Nerdy Stuff I Am Particularly Fond Of

-This list is independent of any professional employment context and reflects side-project interests.

 <table>
   <tr>